dizzyf00d/dizzyf00d.github.io/_posts/2022-07-18-steam-deck.md

 ---
 layout: post
-title: The Steam Deck: A New Era of Portable Gaming
+title: The Steam Deck - A New Era of Portable Gaming
 description: What is a Steam Deck.
 summary: What is a Steam Deck.
 tags: steam